Mentions

 type

-parent (for entities that have a parent like creatures, maps, timelines)
+parent (for entries that have a parent like creatures, maps, timelines)

 Fields available for characters